-1970 - 1979 Public service pensions were increased under the Pensions report into whether the interval between the review payment and the subsequent award of the increase was detrimental to police pensioners.
-Although the payment fell short 'by a substantial The Social Security Pensions Act 1975 provided for the indexlinking of the basic flat rate, after which the National Executive the act so that the pensions increase was calculated in days, of widows whose husbands retired before 1956 were 'pitifully low'.
-Dubbed the 'Cinderellas of the Service', the widows of Also in 1971, NARPO finally solved the challenges of securing London Police Pensioner The London Branch of the National Association of Retired Police Officers began to publish their own quarterly newsletter in 1971, to keep their members up-to-date with 'a readable and informative newspaper'.
+1970 - 1979 Public service pensions were increased under the Pensions Act 1971.
+NARPO supported its members by commissioning a report into whether the interval between the review payment and the subsequent award of the increase was detrimental to police pensioners.
+Although the payment fell short 'by a substantial margin', the NEC decided to hold back from further campaigning because of the unstable economic climate.
+The Social Security Pensions Act 1975 provided for the indexlinking of the basic flat rate, after which the National Executive Pensioners' Council succeeded in securing an amendment of the act so that the pensions increase was calculated in days, rather than in full months.
+Despite these changes, there was still concern that pensions of widows whose husbands retired before 1956 were 'pitifully low'.
+Dubbed the 'Cinderellas of the Service', the widows of constables and sergeants received just £5.76 per week.
+NARPO Also in 1971, NARPO finally solved the challenges of securing

+London Police Pensioner The London Branch of the National Association of Retired Police Officers began to publish their own quarterly newsletter in 1971, to keep their members up-to-date with 'a readable and informative newspaper'.
 Some 5,600 copies 'of the London Police Pensioner' first edition were circulated to their 10,000 members with the hope of getting 'some reaction from at least a hundred of you', in the form of ideas, contributions, advertisements and even cartoons.
 Fred Hillier had also overseen the Police Pensioners Association, which had been formed between the two world wars.
 The organisation had close ties with NARPO until its termination in 1971.
 The first page of the inaugural issue reported on Scotland Yard's Welfare Office and offered a portrait of their branch president, Fred Hillier: "...a man knocking on 87 who still drives his own car to conferences, undeterred by the rush hours in the West End or Islington where he still lives and maintains the most spick and span house in the borough".
 Fred Hillier had also overseen the Police Pensioners Association, which had been formed between the two world wars.
 The organisation had close ties with NARPO until its termination in 1971.